marcpickett1/marcpickett1.github.io/meaning.md

 # Taste
 [#]: ))))((((

+TL;DR: Learning can affect our preferences.
+Also, *Specifying Reward*: The Bulldog Hugging Robot} expands on the Squiggly Lines idea and that specifying an innate Will is tricky and hacked.
+Perhaps one of the most impoortant sections to understanding happiness is *Hill Climbing on the Cingulate Cortex*, which further expands on the Bulldog Hugging Robot idea to show that finding what makes us happy is essentially a "hillclimbing" search. *Some Strategies for Maximizing Reward* further details how that search might work.

+***

 Until he retired, my godfather worked as an engineer at the Ford Motor Company in Detroit.
 He had bought one of their new models, and said that although Ford's model was more aerodynamic,